Welcome to the H&R Block Business & Career Center

 - Use Job & Career Accelerator to learn about careers, create and save resumes and cover letters, and get helpful career advice.

 - To format your résumé, use WinWay Résumé Deluxe on the Center’s computers.

 - LearningExpress (Library card is required to access from outside the Library) offers practice tests for standardized tests, such as the General Equivalency Diploma (GED) and Law School Admission Test (LSAT), civil service exams, the U.S. citizenship test, and occupational licenses, including practice tests for nurses and paramedics.

 Grant Research and Writing

-The Kansas City Public Library is designated a “Cooperating Collection” of the Foundation Center, a grants-research organization based in New York.
-It is one of 380 Cooperating Collections across the country, providing access to essential research databases .
+The Kansas City Public Library is a Funding Information Network partner of the Foundation Center, a grants-research organization based in New York, providing access to essential research databases .

 Business and Financial News